aiven/devportal/docs/products/postgresql/howto/monitor-database-with-datadog.rst

 More resources
 --------------
 * Learn more about :doc:`Datadog and Aiven </docs/integrations/datadog>`.
-* Learn more about `Datadog Deep Database Monitoring <https://www.datadoghq.com/product/database-monitoring/>`_ from their product page.
+* Learn more about `DataDog Deep Database Monitoring <https://www.datadoghq.com/product/database-monitoring/>`_ from their product page.